spacetelescope/gwcs/docs/gwcs/wcs_ape.rst

 The base classes that define the low- (`~astropy.wcs.wcsapi.BaseLowLevelWCS`) and high- (:class:`~astropy.wcs.wcsapi.BaseHighLevelWCS`) level APIs are in astropy.
 GWCS implements both APIs.
-Once a gWCS object is created the API methods will be available.
+Once a GWCS object is created the API methods will be available.
 It is recommended that applications use the ``Shared API`` to ensure transparent use of ``GWCS`` and ``FITSWCS`` objects.